Pietro della Vigna: Imprisonment and supposed suicide

-Della Vigna was arrested in Cremona in March 1249 as a traitor (proditor).
+Della Vigna was arrested in Cremona in March 1249, as a traitor (proditor).
 The reasons for the arrest have never been clarified; a conspiracy or accusation of corruption has been suggested.
 He was blinded by Frederick II in Pontremoli in the Piazzetta of San Geminiano.
 The exact circumstances of della Vigna's death, which occurred shortly after his downfall, are unknown; some sources claim that he may have been tortured to death or died as a result of being blinded, while others insist that he committed suicide in a prison tower of San Miniato.

 In the Divine Comedy

 As a suicide, he appears as one of the damned in the Woods of Suicide in Dante's Inferno, Circle VII, Ring II, Canto XIII: Violent against the self: suicides and profligates.
 Della Vigna reveals his identity to the travelers Dante and Virgil: "I am himself that held both keys of Frederick's heart / to lock and unlock and well I knew / to turn them with so exquisite an art."

 Dante's portrayal of della Vigna emphasises his skill as a rhetorician.
 His syntax is complex and tangled, like the thornbushes.
 At one point, Dante echoes it: "I think he thought that I was thinking", according to John Ciardi's translation.
-In placing him among the suicides rather than the traitors, Dante affirms that della Vigna was falsely or wrongly accused, in other words, being framed.
+In placing him among the suicides rather than the traitors, Dante affirms that della Vigna was falsely or wrongly accused, in other words, framed.

 In the 19th century, William Blake illustrated the Divine Comedy and depicted della Vigna in The Wood of the Self-Murderers: The Harpies and the Suicides.